SILS Course Information

 INLS 520: Organization of Information (3 credits)

-Prerequisite: INLS 261 for undergraduates.
-Design and implementation of database systems.
-Semantic modeling, relational database theory, including normalization, query construction, and SQL.
-Offered fall and spring.
+Design and implementation of basic database systems.
+Semantic modeling, relational database theory, including normalization, indexing, and query construction, SQL.
+Students who take INLS 523 cannot also take INLS 773.

 INLS 525: Electronic Records Management (3 credits)

 Explores relationships between new information and communication technologies and organizational efforts to define, identify, control, manage, and preserve records.
 Considers the importance of organizational, institutional and technological factors in determining appropriate recordkeeping strategies.
-Offered in fall and spring.
+Students who take INLS 525 cannot also take INLS 724.

 INLS 534: Youth and Technology in Libraries (3 credits)